-At left, Digital Data map page; at right, Two Position Formats page.
+Digital Data map page (left); Two Position Formats page (right).

-Pages Menu with Two Maps option selected, left.

-Map Page with two map windows, at right.
+Pages Menu with Two Maps option selected (left).
+Map Page with two map windows (right).
 The left map is active.

 In pages that have two major windows (such as two maps) you can toggle back and forth between the two windows by pressing PAGES!
 PAGES.
 This allows you to change which map the cursor, keyboard and menus operate on.
-A dark blue title bar denotes the active window.
+A blue title bar denotes the active window.

-Resize Window is another extremely handy feature for pages that have two major windows.
+Resize Window is another handy feature for pages that have two major windows.
 You can change the horizontal size of the windows to suit your viewing preference.
 Here's how: